-We hold guided tours on the hour every hour between 10am and 3pm during opening hours.
-These are interactive educational tours, Our guides have learned great knowledge of the First World War and in particular the Battle of the Somme and of the role Ireland played in it, as well as the history of the Home Rule Crises and history of Women in the War.
+We hold guided tours which includes the reconstructed First World War trenches on the hour every hour during opening hours, last tour an hour before closing.
+These are interactive educational tours.
+Our expert guides have a great knowledge of the First World War and in particular the Battle of the Somme and of the role Ireland played in it, as well as the history of the Home Rule Crises and history of Women in the War.

 Within our exhibits we have an extensive collection of artefacts as well as stories, historical accounts and general educational information.

 The Museum has seen a rise in Primary School visits in particular with the Centenary of the start of the First World War.
 The education session provided is designed to grab the interest of the younger student and includes a guided tour of our First World War interactive exhibition and a talk on the weapons and equipment of war.
 Students learn about life in the trenches.
 Time is then set aside so that the pupil can view the other exhibitions within the Museum.
 For more information and bookings please contact the Museum.
 These are popular events so booking by schools in advance is essential.
 School may bring their own packed lunches and a seated area will be provided.

 We are taking bookings for school visits.
 Book at email:email@example.com

 These resources include two reading books ‘Granny Remembers’ and ‘Happy Birthday Northern Ireland’ along with associated curricular activities, suitable for pupils in Foundation and Key Stage 1.
 The resources have been written by educational practitioners and adhere to all aspects of the effective planning, learning and teaching in the classroom.
 Within the resources, ideas have also been presented for pupils with additional need.

 Produced by the Somme Museum, in conjunction with the NI 100 Centenary Committee, these resources were funded by the Department for Communities.